hajimehoshi/ebiten/readme.md

 ## Example

+* example/hue - Changes the hue of an image
 * example/mosaic - Mosaics an image
 * example/perspective - See an image in a perspective view
 * example/rotate - Rotates an image